 Sdmp is a state of the art library for sparse multivariate polynomial arithmetic.
-It is being integrated into the Maple computer algebra system.
+It is used by the Maple computer algebra system.

 This is joint work with Michael Monagan at Simon Fraser University.
 It is sponsored by the MITACS NCE and NSERC of Canada, and Maplesoft.

 Sparse Polynomials in Maple given at the University of Sydney.

 POLY: a new polynomial data structure for Maple 17 demonstrated at ISSAC 2012